While many have heard of the Americans with Disability Act (ADA), few truly understand its importance:

 Designing documents that are easily understood by your audience is challenging.
 When some of your audience have visual impairments, there is an additional set of considerations.
 There are three primary reasons you should care about this topic:

 - As a public sector organization, you want your message available to everyone.
 Approximately 5.5 million people have visual impairment in North America today.
 This is expected to double by 2050.
-To “read” your CAFR or Budget Book, visually impaired individuals must use assistive technology.
+To “read” your Comprehensive Annual Financial Report or Budget Book, visually impaired individuals must use assistive technology.
 These tools read the PDF to them electronically.
 Unless specifically designed for accessibility however, your PDFs will not be readable by assistive technology.